arturdoruch/PaginatorBundle/README.md

 }
 ```

-### Configuration
+# Configuration

 ArturDoruchPaginatorBundle currently provides only one optional parameter "limit".
-This is default limit value for paginator, used when paginate parameter $limit will be set null (see explanation below).
+This is default limit value for paginator, used when paginate parameter $limit will be set null [see explanation below](#paginate-parameter).
 If you skip this configuration, default limit will be set 10.

 ```yml
 // app/config/config.yml